Automatic Thoughts: What Grows in the Garden of Your Mind?

 image

-From the previous chapter, we already understand that our thoughts influence our emotions and bodily reactions.
+From the previous chapter, we've learned that our thoughts can influence our emotions and physical reactions.

-Now, building on foundational concepts, we can move on to the entities we'll be working with directly.
+Now, building on these basic concepts, we'll move on to the elements we'll be working with directly.

-We've spent a long time considering how to vividly present the hierarchy of human beliefs within CBT and decided that a tree would serve as the perfect illustration.
+We spent quite some time thinking about how best to visualize the hierarchy of human beliefs in CBT.
+Ultimately, we decided that a tree serves as the perfect illustration.

-Imagine an apple tree in front of you.
-This represents your consciousness.
-At the top of this tree are fruits: some ripe and juicy, others rotten and worm-infested.
+Picture an apple tree in front of you—this represents your mind.
+At the top, you see fruits: some are ripe and plump, while others are rotten or worm-eaten.

 image

-It's not events, but our opinions about them, that make us happy or unhappy.
+It's not events themselves, but our interpretations of them, that make us happy or unhappy.

 Epictetus